 - Divide the dough into 8 pieces (each about the size of a handball, around 3 ounces), cover, and let rest for 15 to 30 minutes.
 Roll each piece into a 7- to 8-inch circle, and dry-fry them (fry without oil) on a griddle or frying pan over medium heat for about 1 minute per side (I cooked mine about 2-3 minutes per side and they didn’t dry out), until they’re puffed and flecked with brown spots.
 Adjust the heat if they seem to be cooking either too quickly, or too slowly; cooking too quickly means they may be raw in the center, while too slowly will dry them out.
 Transfer the cooked breads to a wire rack, stacking them to keep them soft.
 Serve immediately, or cool slightly before storing in a plastic bag.

-This recipe works best with instant yeast because it dissolves during the kneading process, so you don’t have to knead liquid into the dough.
+Yeast: this recipe works best with instant yeast because it dissolves during the kneading process, so you don’t have to knead liquid into the dough.
 If you really prefer to use active dry yeast, use only 1 cup boiling water for the initial dough, dissolve the yeast in 1/4 cup warm water, and add this mixture to the dough along with the potato flour mixture.
 It’ll be somewhat “slippery” at first, but will knead in and eventually become smooth.

-Also, I often use half to 3/4 finely ground white whole wheat flour with good results – and sometimes I get crazy and use 100% whole wheat flour (always finely ground white wheat).
+Flour: also, I often use half to 3/4 finely ground white whole wheat flour with good results - and sometimes I get crazy and use 100% whole wheat flour (always finely ground white wheat).

 Recipe Source: adapted from King Arthur Flour